thegrumpys/odop/docs/Help/features.md

 * Material selection tables

- In addition to tables of commonly available sizes, ODOP may contain tables of material properties for many commonly used materials.
+ ODOP may contain tables of material properties for many commonly used materials.
- These tables may be altered or supplemented by the user.
  In the spring design example, with most spring materials, allowable stress varies significantly as a function of wire diameter.
-For this reason, ODOP recalculates allowable stress and factor of safety for each combination of material type and wire size evaluated.
+For this reason, ODOP:Spring recalculates allowable stress and factor of safety for each combination of material type and wire size evaluated.
 These features eliminate the need for the designer to refer to tables and charts of material properties.